University of Chicago Laboratory Schools

 The University of Chicago Laboratory Schools (also known as Lab, Lab Schools, or U-High, abbreviated UCLS) is a private, co-educational, day pre-school and K-12 school affiliated with the University of Chicago in Chicago, Illinois.
-More than half of its families are affiliated with the university.
+More than half of attending students have families who are affiliated with the University of Chicago as faculty, alumni, or through other employment.

 History

 The Laboratory Schools were founded by American educator John Dewey in 1896 in the Hyde Park neighborhood of Chicago.
 Calvin Brainerd Cady was director of the music department under Dewey.
 The school began as a progressive educational institution that goes from nursery school through 12th grade.

 The school was an attempt to create a unified school system from the kindergarten to university.
 Managed by the university's Department of Philosophy, Psychology, and Education, it served as a laboratory to test hypotheses and build on the knowledge about education because John Dewey, who became head of the department in 1894, wanted to test certain ideas of his.

 In his book How We Think (1910), Dewey acknowledged the significant contributions made by his wife Alice Dewey to the school's early development.